LZTek-io/LTek-io/docs/en/Basics/4 Table Reports and Exporting Reports.md

 # Reports and Exporting
-Tables have lots of cool hidden supoer powers.
+Tables have lots of cool hidden super powers.
 Two of the most powerful are Reports and Exporting your reports as CSVs.

 ## Reports
 Each Table can contain multiple reports.
 Each report has the data formatted in a specific way, or may also be a chart, like a pie chart or bar graph.
 Often the information on each report is for different purposes.